Research

 Main goal

-Informal (casual) conversations differ from read speech in many respects.
-An important difference is that in casual speech, words are often produced with fewer segments and even with fewer syllables.
-I have included a few examples of reduced pronunciation variants of American English and Dutch words (for a good introduction to the phenomenon of reduced pronunciation variants, with many examples, please see Ernestus & Warner, 2011).
+Informal (casual) conversations differ from formal speech in many respects.
+An important difference is that, in casual speech, words are often produced with fewer segments and even with fewer syllables.
+Here are a few examples of reduced pronunciation variants of American English and Dutch words.

 • American English